An Evening with Michael Bublé: Background

+Fire Fight Australia benefit concert

+During his concert on 16 February 2020 at Rod Laver Arena in Melbourne, Australia, there was a live cross with three songs to the Fire Fight Australia benefit concert at Stadium Australia in Sydney to raise funds for the national bushfire relief following the Black Summer bushfires, which had an attendance of 75,000 and a live television audience peaking at 4.7 million viewers.
+The live charity album Artists Unite for Fire Fight: Concert for National Bushfire Relief, included his song Such a Night from the live cross.
+The album debuted at number one on the Australian albums chart.

 Critical reception

 The tour received overwhelming praise from music critics and was treated as a welcomed return by the fans.
 Gabe Echazabal from Creative Loafing Tampa Bay described the concert at the Amalie Arena as a night full of love.
 He wrote: "Still, Bublé’s greatest asset — his voice — gained strength and richness as the night progressed.
 He was as potent during his stirring version of 'My Funny Valentine' as he was infectious during an homage to former singer and trumpet player Louis Prima. [...]
 Bublé turned the event into a dance party.
 As a nod to those who may feel uncomfortable or uneasy cutting loose, Bublé put no pressure on those folks".

 In Pittsburgh, Patti Conley (of The Beaver County Times) followed the sentiments of Echazabal, describing the performance as heartfelt.
 She continued to say: "For two hours, Buble shared center stage with a 36-piece orchestra that impeccably accompanied and grounded him on a musical journey of life's highs and deepest lows.
 Buble sang and sashayed as if he were fingers on piano keys, running up steps to the orchestra, walking a runway touching outstretched hands and stopping to pose for selfies, and dancing — sort of — to whatever tempo the tunes demanded.
 He jumped like a jack-in-the-box".

 Nancy J. Parisi of The Buffalo News says the show at the KeyBank Center was a triumphant return to form for Bublé.
 She goes on to say: "Thirty-four musicians, seated on four tiers, began 'Feeling Good' as an onstage circular monitor above undulated with red shimmering shapes.
 Bublé emerged in his signature blue suit, making his way down the staircase, singing, as the monitor's imagery morphed into a giant moon behind him.
 This arresting imagery flowed into a show highlighting what is known as The Great American Songbook, beloved classics, with a handful of Bublé pop compositions interspersed".